-Things are changing though; Working alongside developer Quintain, our Wembley Park Masterplan proposes a new residential district to the east of the Stadium focussed around a 7-acre park for Wembley together with completion of the urban heart around the newly created Wembley Park Boulevard providing new retail and employment opportunities.
+Things are changing though – working alongside developer Quintain, our Wembley Park Masterplan proposes a new residential district to the east of the Stadium focussed around a 7-acre park for Wembley, and the completion of the area’s urban heart around the newly created Wembley Park Boulevard, providing new retail and employment opportunities.

 Our proposal will provide:

 – Up to 4,000 new high quality homes of different sizes for a mix of tenures;

 – A new 7-acre park for existing and new residents of Wembley to enjoy every day;

 – High quality public realm providing “a contemporary, lively and distinctive setting”;

 – Up to 1.5m sq ft of commercial space, including new offices and high street shopping on Wembley Park Boulevard, alongside hotel and student accommodation;